 Step 3: Look for a Blogging Platform That Will Be the Best Fit for Your Needs (Plus Additional Resources)

 Finding the right blogging platform seems easy with all of the options out there, but the problem is that, once you’re accustomed to a certain platform, trying to migrate your site from one platform to another means having to deal with design problems, losing important plugins and data, and more.

 Although not all websites stay on one platform for the duration of their lives, it’s best to look for a platform that works for you so that you can run your blog without issue until you either feel the need to migrate or simply don’t like the platform you’re working with (which, hopefully, won’t happen to you).

-With that in mind, you can get started by looking at some of the main website platforms, which include bluehost, WordPress, and Ghost, just to name a few.
+With that in mind, you can get started by looking at some of the main website platforms like WordPress.
 While you’re looking for platforms, you should also look for plugins and website templates that you can use to build yourself (just make sure that your chosen plugins and templates are compatible with your chosen website builder).
 Once you have your platform and all of your additional resources, it’s time to move onto the fourth step.

 Step 4: Purchase Your Domain Name and Hosting (Along With Other Tools)

 A lot of blogging jargon is introduced when you’re going through the process of setting up your blog, which can be confusing to new users.
 Fortunately, we’re here to break down these so that you know exactly what to expect.
 Two of the most confusing terms that are most essential to getting your blog ready to go are the terms “domain name” and “hosting”.